Using Sqoop

 -

-When creating or editing the Yandex Data Processing cluster, specify the bucket name to import the data to Object Storage.
+When creating or updating your Yandex Data Processing cluster, specify the name of the Object Storage bucket to import the data to.
 Make sure the Yandex Data Processing service account has write permissions for this bucket.

 -